 Tami Chock, Community Outreach Programs Coordinator

 Tami joined the Cooperative Extension team in January 2010 after serving for nearly 10 years at a non-profit organization in the Lummi tribal community.
-She earned her BS in Environmental Science and Elementary Education, and is currently earning her MEd.
-Tami provides organizational support and works with Cooperative Extension staff to design evaluations that can be used to continually improve our department and programs to meet the needs of the communities we serve.
+She earned her BS in Environmental Science and Elementary Education.
+She provides organizational support and works with Cooperative Extension staff to design evaluations that can be used to continually improve our department and programs to meet the needs of the communities we serve.
 Tami has a Masters in Education, Policy and Organizational Leadership from the University of Illinois, and a BS in Environmental Studies.

 Phone: 360-392-4259 Email: firstname.lastname@example.org

 Vanessa Cooper, Traditional Plants Program Coordinator

 Vanessa is an enrolled member of the Lummi tribe and a single mother of three beautiful children.
 She has worked as the Traditional Plants and Foods Program Coordinator since 2006.
 Vanessa teaches community education classes on the uses of traditional foods.
 Her work promotes positive lifestyle changes by providing opportunities for the community to participate in activities that encourage making healthy choices.
-A graduate of Northwest Indian College, Vanessa continued her studies at Western Washington University and will graduate in June 2010 with her Bachelors degree in Human Services.
+A graduate of Northwest Indian College, Vanessa continued her studies at Western Washington University and graduated in June 2010 with her BA in Human Services.
 Her intention is to “Give back to a community that has given me so much to be grateful for.”

 Phone: 360.392.4343 Email: email@example.com